 Most states accept business filings through the secretary of state’s office, but some states have a different agency responsible for business organizations.
 Business owners need to choose their state of incorporation carefully.
 States like Delaware and Nevada are known to have attractive corporate regulations.
 However, unless you have headquarters or a principal place of business in one of those states, you are typically better off incorporating where you plan to conduct your business.

-When filing the articles of incorporation with your state’s agency, you must form under state laws and pay the required filing fees.
+When filing the articles of incorporation with your state’s agency, you must form under state laws and pay the required state filing fees.
 Upon approval of the filing, the filing is a public document and your company is officially open under the laws of the state.
 After acceptance, most states will issue a certificate of incorporation to the incorporator by mail.

-The articles of incorporation include basic information about the corporation name, corporation’s purpose, name and address of the incorporator, and the name and street address (PO Boxes aren’t allowed) of the registered agent, the class of number of shares of stock to be issued, and the corporate organizers.
+The articles of incorporation include basic information about the corporation name, corporation’s purpose, name and address of the incorporator, and the name and street address (PO Boxes aren’t allowed) of the registered agent.

 Most states also require other information such as: